chenall/grub4dos/README_GRUB4DOS.txt

 GRLDR can be used as the PXE boot file on a remote/network server.
 The (pd) device is used to access files on the server.
 When GRLDR is booted through network, it will use its preset menu as the config file.
-However, you may use a "pxe detect" command, which acts the same way as PXELINUX:
+However, you may use a "pxe detect" command, which acts this way:

+    * First, it will search for the config file "menu.lst" in the same dir as grldr.

-    * First, it will search for the config file using the hardware type (using its ARP type code) and address, all in hexadecimal with dash separators;
+    * Second, it will search for the config file using the hardware type (using its ARP type code) and address, all in hexadecimal with dash separators;
       for example, for an Ethernet (ARP type 1) with address 88:99:AA:BB:CC:DD it would search for the filename 01-88-99-AA-BB-CC-DD.